The Founders of Withington Girls’ School

 Charles Prestwich Scott was chairman of the Council from 1st April 1891 until his death on New Year’s Day 1932.
 As editor of the Manchester Guardian, recognition of Mr Scott’s work and personality was world-wide.
 WGS knew him more intimately as one of its founders and the originator of much that is best in the school of today.

 His wife Rachel, one of the original seven students at Girton College, was also a foundation governor.
 Their daughter Madeline was one of the first four pupils at Withington.
 CP Scott was hard-working and autocratic but also a man of humanity, sound judgement and great integrity.
 It is known that he never installed a telephone in his office, and he preferred to write his leading articles in long hand rather than use a typewriter.
-Certainly he disliked the motor car and was to be seen daily cycling from his home, ‘The Firs’, in Fallowfield (now the official residence of the Vice-Chancellor of the University of Manchester) to his office in Manchester.
+Certainly he disliked the motor car and was to be seen daily cycling from his home, ‘The Firs’, in Fallowfield (now owned by the University of Manchester) to his office in Manchester.

 The Baltimore Sun wrote of him in January 1932: ‘To a splendid heroic character, Scott added that wide-ranging intellect which England at her best, and that delicate taste, that sure instinct for things fine and beautiful, which is also England at her best.’